 Note, as a general rule we don't enter data into EIM which is already publicly available in other databases.

 We accept data from organizations we are already working with at Ecology.
 This includes cleanup sites, sediment monitoring, landfill groundwater monitoring, water quality grants, NPDES receiving water studies, and certain stormwater monitoring.
 The EIM submittal requirement is written into the agreements for these types of projects.
 We also accept water quality monitoring data for the Clean Water Act Water Quality Assessment (303d).
 This is the only type of data where an agreement with Ecology is not needed to submit it.

 Your data goes into a holding area and is stored as what we call a "batch".
 An EIM Data Coordinator will review the batch to make sure it is compatible with the various database rules of EIM.
+The time it takes for a Data Coordinator to review your batch varies by project, workload, and staffing levels.
+It may take anywhere from a few weeks to a few months before we can review your data.
+Please note that data are reviewed on a first-come, first-served basis, therefore, coordinators cannot honor requests for priority review from external submitters.
 It is not uncommon for the Data Coordinator to find edits that are required before the data can be loaded into EIM.
 If edits are needed, your Data Coordinator will contact you.
 You will then make the edits to your original template and resubmit it to EIM.
 When your batch passes review, the Data Coordinator will load it to EIM and send an email notification of data load to you and to the Ecology manager who is assigned to the site or grant, if one applies.